Garden Escapers! Involving gardeners in preventing future invaders

 We need you!
 Help us identify and prevent 'future invaders'

-We're teaming up with gardeners to identify and prevent 'future invaders'.
+We're teaming up with gardeners and key stakeholders to identify and prevent 'future invaders'.
 Focusing on six locations (see map), we'll be looking at which ornamental plants are spreading in gardens and those which can be found outside gardens (like those found in neighbouring protected areas).

 Garden Escapers Location Map